(Updated November 2023 for 2023 holiday season)

 Wolf Bait and B-Girls Hundreds of local arts/crafts in one shop

-Shirts So Good obscure classic rock and pop culture shirts
+Shirts So Good obscure classic rock and pop culture t-shirts

 Draplin Design Co.
 (Portland, OR) hats, t-shirts, posters, gifts

-Thriftbooks (online) I sure as f**k wouldn’t be offended if you gifted me a used book (or two) instead of wasting $35 on a new one (See also: records) So cheap.
+Thriftbooks.com I sure wouldn’t be offended if you gifted me a used book (or two) instead of spending $35 on a new one (See also: records).
+Thriftbooks is so cheap I kinda feel like I shouldn’t tell people about it

 Open Books a great browsable local resource for used (and new) books

-Orbit Records the new great shop in my neighborhood
+Orbit Records the new shop in my neighborhood

-Oak Park Records the old great shop in my neighborhood
+Oak Park Records the old shop in my neighborhood

 Jump Up Chuck’s Ska/Reggae online superstore